Cactoidal/Time-Crystal/godot/README.md

 ___

 While working, I realized that at least for this application, I don't actually need to encrypt the secret output and put it back on-chain.
 Because the seed is public, the DON can simply reconstruct the entire secret whenever necessary.
-This means the "saved secret" can be considerably larger than I originally thought.
+This means the "saved secret" can be considerably larger than I originally thought, and I don't need to expose any ciphertext whatsoever.